 The 14 & 14A Lakeshore West services the Oakville GO, downtown, Bronte Village, and connects to Burlington Transit.

 Both run every 30 minutes during peak hours.
-Check for service impacts due to COVID.
+Check here for service updates.

 Did you know kids under the age of 5 ride for free with a paying adult and seniors can ride all routes all day for free on Mondays?
 Read more.